vinceramcesoliveros/custom_supabase_drift_doc_sync/README.md

 }
 ```

-But provide the tables in the order of dependencies as this will determin the order in which they will be inserted.
+But provide the tables in the order of dependencies as this will determine the order in which they will be inserted.

-Then you can utilize provided functions for example like this to communicate with supabase:
+Then you can utilize the provided functions, for example like this to communicate with supabase:

 ```dart
 class SyncManagerS {